stats-student/geoffrey-rs/docs/src/subcommands/create.md

 foo@bar:~$ geoff create path/to/test_project
 ```

 If a path is supplied and the parents of the project name don't exist, the parents either need to be created manually or `--parents` needs to be supplied.

 ## Options

-`--parents` \ `--no-parents`

-Default: `--no-parents`
+`-p, --parents`

-Whether to create the parents of the supplied path or not.
+Whether to create the parent directories in the project name

 `--help`

-Shows help message and exits
+Prints help information

 ## Examples